spine-examples/Pingh/README.md

 To run the application locally, download the project from GitHub and follow these steps:

 1. Specify the GitHub App ID and secret in the configuration file.
-To do this, open the `local/config/server.properties` file in the `server` resources directory and enter the GitHub App ID and secret as follows:
+To do this, enter the GitHub App ID and secret in the `server/src/main/resources/local/config/server.properties` as follows:

 ```properties
 github-app.client.id=client_id